-How New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo
+New accounts detail how New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo

 State officials strongly disputed that people were given special treatment because of ties to Cuomo.
 They said priority testing was available to many New York residents involved in the state’s pandemic response, as well as members of the general public, such as those who were at high risk.

 But people familiar with the efforts said they were also told to treat individuals differently because of their connections to the governor.
+The individuals — who spoke at length to The Washington Post on the condition of anonymity out of fear of retribution by Cuomo’s office — described the behind-the-scenes operations and their feelings of discomfort with a system that they believed at times prioritized political connections over medical need.

 During the early frenetic weeks in March 2020, officials working at testing sites rapidly assembled a system that gave special treatment to people described by staff as “priorities,” “specials,” “inner circle” or “criticals,” according to five people, including three nurses, who described how resources were redirected to serve those close to the governor and other cases that were fast-tracked.